 We often get sucked into trivial decisions.
-Here are 3 ways to avoid the painful phenomenon of “decision quicksand”.
+Here are three ways to avoid the painful phenomenon of “decision quicksand”.

-It starts simply enough.
-You’re choosing a vacation destination or a restaurant to go for dinner.
-You’re relaxed, happy, and ready to knock it out.
-It’s a decision, sure, but a pretty trivial one.
-You think you’ll quickly pick something and move on.
-Five minutes at the most.
+It starts simply enough: You’re choosing a vacation destination or a restaurant to go for dinner; you’re relaxed, happy, and ready to knock it out.
+It’s a decision, but a pretty trivial one.
+You’ll quickly pick something and move on.

 But then you begin comparing options.
-The Italian place has great food, but didn’t someone say that new Greek place was worth checking out?
-And what about that Sushi place you like?
+The Italian place has great food, but didn’t someone say that the new Greek place was worth checking out?
+What about that Sushi place you like?
 It’s close by, but you had to wait a while last time to be seated.
-So you go back-and-forth.
+You go back-and-forth.
 You compare each dimension one by one, weighing the benefits of each.